arpabet/cligo/README.md

 That's it, very similar to python click library.

-Issues and contributions are welcome.
+### Contributions
+If you find a bug or issue, please create a ticket.
+For now no external contributions are allowed.